rotsix/dotfiles/README.md

 Cloning this repository and there it is.

-> Note: to build fonts, Python's `virtualenv2` must be installed.
+> Note: to build fonts, Python3's `virtualenv` must be installed.

 ## Deployment